MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Upselling is the act of selling additional or higher-value products and services to existing customers.
 It's sometimes confused with *cross-selling*.
 Learn more at [Sales planning and strategy](#sales-planning-and-strategy).

+### Uptake software releases

+Staying current with software releases is essential for leveraging new features and improvements. *Administer to operate* facilitates the smooth uptake of software releases, ensuring organizations benefit from the latest advancements.

+The *Uptaking software releases* business process area involves seamlessly adopting new features and improvements within Dynamics 365.
+The platform's continuous updates and releases provide organizations with the latest advancements.
+Dynamics 365 provides a dedicated Power Platform environment for testing and validating these releases before deployment, ensuring a smooth uptake without disrupting ongoing operations.

+### User adoption metrics

+User adoption metrics are key performance indicators (KPIs) used to measure the success and effectiveness of user adoption efforts in a technology implementation, such as Dynamics 365.
+These metrics provide insights into how well users are engaging with the system and whether the organization is achieving its adoption goals.
+Here are some examples of user adoption metrics:

+- Logins and Active Users

+    - Metric: Number of logins and active users within a specific time period.

+    - Significance: Indicates the frequency of user interactions with Dynamics 365, reflecting the overall engagement level.

+- Feature Utilization

+    - Metric: Percentage of users actively utilizing specific features or modules within Dynamics 365.

+    - Significance: Helps identify which functionalities are most and least used, guiding targeted training efforts.

+- Completion of Training Modules

+    - Metric: Percentage of users who have completed assigned training modules.

+    - Significance: Measures the effectiveness of training programs and identifies areas that may require additional support or resources.

+- Survey Feedback

+    - Metric: Scores and feedback collected from users through surveys.

+    - Significance: Provides qualitative insights into user satisfaction, understanding, and perceived value of Dynamics 365.

+- Task Completion Rates

+    - Metric: Percentage of successfully completed tasks within Dynamics 365.

+    - Significance: Indicates how well users can perform their roles using the system, reflecting overall proficiency.

+- Error Rates

+    - Metric: Frequency of errors or issues encountered by users during system use.

+    - Significance: High error rates may indicate challenges in user adoption and potential areas for improvement or additional training.

+- User Support Requests

+    - Metric: Number and type of support requests submitted by users.

+    - Significance: Identifies common pain points and areas where users may need additional assistance or training.

+- Time to Competency

+    - Metric: Average time it takes for users to become proficient in using Dynamics 365.

+    - Significance: Measures the efficiency of the onboarding and training processes.

+- User Engagement with Communication

+    - Metric: Interaction rates with communication channels related to Dynamics 365 (e.g., emails, newsletters).

+    - Significance:\*Assesses the effectiveness of communication strategies and the level of interest among users.

+- Data Accuracy and Completeness

+    - Metric: Accuracy and completeness of data entered by users into Dynamics 365.

+    - Significance: Reflects the quality of data input and adherence to data management practices.

+- Mobile Access and Usage

+    - Metric: Percentage of users accessing Dynamics 365 via mobile devices.

+    - Significance: Indicates the flexibility of user access and responsiveness to the needs of a mobile workforce.

+- Integration with Other Systems

+    - Metric: Successful integration and usage of Dynamics 365 with other relevant systems.

+    - Significance: Assesses the interoperability of Dynamics 365 within the broader technology landscape.

+### User feedback loop

+A continuous process of gathering feedback from users regarding their experiences with Dynamics 365, enabling organizations to make timely adjustments and improvements to enhance adoption.

 ## V

 ### Variant